M

 • A certification course may have been reviewed and recommended for university credit by an outside body, meaning you can apply that credit toward an undergraduate or graduate program in TESOL (see Bridge courses that have been recommended for university credit).

-• A certification course may be concurrently taken for college credit through an affiliated university.
+• A certification course may be taken concurrently for college credit through an affiliated university.

 Who typically gets a Master’s in TESOL?